 However, in dire circumstances, it is an effective solution.
 The only issue is that you will (literally) freeze your butt off in cold weather and risk getting your clothes wet too.

-Assuming that you can’t go outdoors to gather leaves, sticks or other “natural toilet paper”, then these are probably your best options.
+If you can’t go outdoors to gather leaves, sticks, or other “natural toilet paper”, these are probably your best options.

 Lota (DIY Bidet)

 If you travel to Southeast Asia or visit a Muslim home, you may notice a small watering can next to the bathroom.
 This can is called a lota and is used for cleaning after going to the bathroom.